saifyahya/taskmaster/README.md

 ![profile](./screenshots/userSettings_new.png)

 ## description
-Task master mobile application with 5 pages:
+Task master mobile application pp provides a user-friendly interface for managing tasks, allowing users to create, view, edit, and delete tasks.

 1. home page with two buttons and list of tasks (Recycler View) with the username:
 - Add new Task Button
 - All Tasks Button